Congratulations on being accepted to Michigan Tech!

 - Complete your FAFSA—it’s due March 1.

-- Take the online Math Placement Test—watch for more details coming soon.
+- Take the online Math Placement Test if required.

-- Attend Preview Day on March 22, 2014—it’s a day just for accepted students and their families.
+- Attend Preview Day on March 21, 2015—it’s a day just for accepted students and their families.

-- Financial Aid packages are announced to students who completed the FAFSA by March 1—check your MyMichiganTech for details.
+- Financial Aid packages are announced in late March to students who completed the FAFSA by March 1—check your MyMichiganTech for details.

 - Continue to check your Michigan Tech email for campus updates.